KIDICA/DALA/README.md

 ##### Testing production locally

-If you can't use Android + Firefox you need to run Cala with SSL so the mobile device allows access to the camera.
+If you can't use Android + Firefox you need to run DALA with SSL so the mobile device allows access to the camera.
 Also, if you want to test SSL locally you need to generate a self-signed certificate which you can do by just running cert.sh:

 ```bash